 The Airport Operations Supervisor will audit each Approved Issuing Authority in relation to the above items to ensure that an adequate training course is provided and that records are maintained to demonstrate a uniform standard of training and testing is being provided.

-In addition to the above, Approved Issuing Authorities are expected to undertake company and equipment/plant specific training and other items such as aircraft towing and pushback procedures.
+In addition to the above, Approved Issuing Authorities are expected to provide company and equipment/plant specific training and other items such as aircraft towing and pushback procedures to the concerned drivers.